 Step 5: Rebalance

-• Maintain gut health through ongoing lifestyle practices — sleep, movement, and stress control.
+Maintain gut health through long-term habits — quality sleep, movement, and stress control.

 11. Gut Health and Chronic Diseases

-Scientific research has linked gut health to numerous chronic conditions:
+Scientific research has linked poor gut health to many chronic conditions, including:

 • Obesity